farafiri/class-generator-for-php/README.md

 \ClassGenerator\Autoloader::getInstance()->setCachePath($cacheDirectoryPath)->setEnabledCache(true);
 ```
 Its good to set $cachePath even if cache is not enabled - created classes will be saved and loaded from filesystem instead of simple code eval.
-Thanks to this in case of error error message will look like "Error in cacheFile.php on line X" instead of "Error in eval code".
+Thanks to this in case of error error message will look like "Error in cacheFile.php on line X" instead of "Error in eval code" + your IDE should
+recognize these classes while they are in files.